harshl7081/SUMMER-INTERNSHIP/README.md

 ## Features

-•⁠  ⁠*User Interface*: Designed using HTML for structure and CSS for styling.
+- ⁠**User Interface**: Designed using HTML for structure and CSS for styling.
-•⁠  ⁠*Operations*: Supports addition, subtraction, multiplication, and division.
+- ⁠**Operations**: Supports addition, subtraction, multiplication, and division.
-•⁠  ⁠*Responsive Design*: Ensures the calculator adjusts to different screen sizes.
+- **Responsive Design**: Ensures the calculator adjusts to different screen sizes.
-•⁠  ⁠*Clear Button*: Allows the user to clear the input for starting a new calculation.
+- ⁠**Clear Button**: Allows the user to clear the input for starting a new calculation.

 ## Installation and Usage